decentology/fast-floward-1/week2/day1/readMe.md

 ### Scope

-Well, what does scope even mean?
 Scope is the area in which you can access, modify, or call your "things" (variables, constants, fields, or functions).
 There are 4 types of scope:

 1. All - this means we can access our thing from wherever we want.
 Inside the contract, in transactions and scripts, wherever.
-2. Current & Inner - this means we can only access our thing from where the thing is defined and inside of that.
+2. Current & Inner - this means we can only access our thing from where it is defined and inside of that.

 Ex.
 ```cadence